salaboy/platforms-on-k8s/chapter-3/dagger/README.md

 The Dagger Pipeline Engine can be run anywhere where you can run containers, that means that it can runs in Kubernetes without the need of complicated setups.

+For this tutorial you need to have a Kubernetes Cluster, you can create one using [KinD as we did for Chapter 2](../chapter-2/README.md#creating-a-local-cluster-with-kubernetes-kind).

 In this short tutorial we will run the pipelines that we were running locally with our local container runtime, now remotely against a Dagger Pipeline Engine that runs inside a Kuberneets Pod.
 This is an experimental feature, and not a recommended way to run Dagger, but it help us to prove the point.

 Let's run the Dagger Pipeline Engine inside Kubernetes by creating a Pod with Dagger: